Lindsay Sandiford: Appeal

 In February 2013 the Foreign and Commonwealth Office submitted an amicus curiae (Note: The Latin phrase amicus curiae, which translates as "friend of the court", is a statement submitted to a court by a party who offers unsolicited information in a case.) to Denpasar District Court alleging that police had used sleep deprivation on Sandiford and threatened her with a firearm following her arrest, and consequently "violated Lindsay Sandiford's fundamental rights under international laws and the Indonesian constitution".
 The document also argued her punishment was disproportionate to the crime she committed, and did not take into account her cooperation with authorities.
 The British consulate in Bali also submitted a statement to the court expressing the country's objection to the death penalty.

 Bali's High Court announced on 8 April 2013 that Sandiford's appeal had been denied and her conviction and death sentence upheld.
 The Court ruled the original sentence was "accurate and correct," and gave her 14 days to lodge an appeal with the Indonesian Supreme Court.
 Agus announced on 19 April that an appeal would be lodged within the next few days.
 On 23 April notice was given by Sandiford's lawyer to the Supreme Court that she would challenge the sentence.

 On 7 May 2013, Sandiford appealed against her sentence to the Indonesian Supreme Court.
 On 30 August, the Supreme Court rejected her appeal.
-Sandiford is able to lodge a judicial review if new evidence is presented or if there was negligence in the case.
+Sandiford was able to lodge a judicial review if new evidence was presented or if there was negligence in the case.